-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 20036 Total first-time, first-year (freshman) women who applied 20212 Total first-time, first-year (freshman) men who were admitted 974 Total first-time, first-year (freshman) women who were admitted 1041 • Total full-time, first-time, first-year (freshman) men who enrolled 674 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 733 Total part-time, first-time, first-vear (freshman) women who enrolled
+Total first-time, first-year (freshman) men who applied 26981 Total first-time, first-year (freshman) women who applied 30805 Total first-time, first-year (freshman) men who were admitted 1100 Total first-time, first-year (freshman) women who were admitted 1218 Total full-time, first-time, first-year (freshman) men who enrolled 925 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 1026 Total part-time, first-time, first-year (freshman) women who enrolled Total first-time, first-year (degree-seeking) who applied 57786 Total first-time, first-year (degree-seeking) who were admitted 2318 Total first-time, first-vear (degree-seeking) who enrolled 1951

-C2 Freshman wait-listed students
+Freshman wait-listed students